ai/about-postcss/postcss.en.md

 [Breaking up with Sass: it’s not you, it’s me](http://benfrain.com/breaking-up-with-sass-postcss/)
 <cite><br> — Ben Frain, author of «Sass and Compass for Designers»</cite>

+## Buzz
+!type with-quote

+!image markotto.jpg

+«Bootstrap 5 will likely be in PostCSS because holy crap that sounds cool»
+<cite><br> — <a href="https://twitter.com/mdo/status/591364406816079873">Mark Otto, Creator of Bootstrap</a></cite>

 ## *Part 6*  Usage
 !cover use.jpg